 First year invitation is based on high school academic performance.
 The Honors College seeks to bring in a first year cohort of approximately 225 students (the top 10% of the entering class).
 Selected invitations to early action applicants are sent out to students by mail in January, and a second round of Honors College invitations are sent to regular decision applicants in March.
 Upon receiving an invitation to the Honors College, students are invited to learn more through the college’s admitted student visit days and other events for prospective students.

 Current UVM students who complete their first year of study with a 3.4 or better cumulative GPA can apply for sophomore admission, and begin the Honors curriculum with the sophomore seminar series.
-Students transferring to UVM from another university may also apply to join the Honors College through the sophomore admission process.
+Students transferring to UVM from another university and who have completed one full year of undergraduate study, may also apply to join the Honors College through the sophomore admission process.
 In order to be considered for the Honors College, transfer students must first be admitted to UVM, and then they must have a cumulative GPA of 3.4 from their previous institution.
 The admission process for current college students is intended for those who have completed one year of college-level study, as the college curriculum is designed for students to enter no later than the start of the sophomore year.
 Students who join the college as sophomores have all of the benefits of the college including access to Honors housing, advising, priority registration, small seminars, and other benefits.

 Learn more: Honors College Admission